When you are traveling off-road regularly, whether on technical off-roading trips or on long overlanding adventures, at some point you’ll get stuck.

 4. Tow the vehicle out

 If you are with another vehicle, the rescue vehicle can pull the stuck vehicle free with a tow strap.
 If the rescue vehicle can’t get enough traction, you can use a kinetic energy rope to snatch the stuck vehicle free.
+Check out our guide to kinetic rope recovery here for more information.

 5. Winch the vehicle out